-Zuoyebang (Homework Team, 作业帮), is a K12 online education unicorn company providing question banks, tutoring and other services on its online platform.
-In October 2018, Zuoyebang secured the series E funding of USD 500 from SoftBank.
-With previous funding series raised from Sequoia China, Goldman Sachs, Tiger Fund etc., Zuoyebang has absorbed more than USD 1 billion.
+Zuoyebang (Homework Team, 作业帮), is an online education startup company platform for primary and secondary students.
+The company seeks to raise USD 500 million from SoftBank.
+With previous funding series were raised from Sequoia China, Goldman Sachs, Tiger Fund etc.

 In China’s online education market, Zuoyebang is an absolute late comer comparing to its peers like Xiaoyuansouti(小猿搜题) and Xueba100.com(Xuebajun, 学霸君), but it was incubated by Baidu.
 However, late but not last, Zuoyebang is the uprising star for investors.
 Comparing to major online K12 education companies, Zuoyebang’s ability to abtract investors is unquestionable with a team formed by Baidu’s former senior engineer and product managers.

 Year 2012 is the starting point of online education when Chinese government published supportive policies regarding to accelerate private education and online education.
 Successively, the biggest competitor of Zuoyebang, Yuanfudao (猿辅导, the mother company of Xiaoyuansouti App), was founded in 2012 and initiated its series A funding in the same year.
 In the following years, online education market has welcome waves of startups and especially, K12 education is the main battle field for online education startups.
 In 2017, the K12 online education market size reached over CNY 29.87 billion with an averaged annual increase rate 30% from 2012 to 2017.